dominikh/go-tools/staticcheck/README.md

   flag set to `1`.
 - `exec.Command` - checks that the first argument looks valid
 - Dont use an empty `for {}` as it will spin.
+- Don't have an empty `default` branch in a `select` in a loop as it will spin.
 - Don't use `defer` in a loop that will never finish.

 ## Examples